-When it comes to antidepressants, generally the recommendation is that whatever is most effective for treating mom’s depression is the safest option.
-SSRI and SNRI antidepressants may lead to a neonatal abstinence syndrome (NAS), which is usually mild and short-lived, and can be improved by a low stimulation environment and increased skin-to-skin time.
+When it comes to antidepressants, generally, whatever is most effective for treating mom’s depression is the safest option.
+SSRI and SNRI antidepressants may lead to neonatal abstinence syndrome (NAS), which is usually mild and short-lived and can be improved by a low stimulation environment and increased skin-to-skin time.

 Things get a little dicier when it comes to mood stabilizers.
 Lithium is associated with an increase in the risk of a rare heart defect called Ebstein’s anomaly.
-Carbamazepine is a higher risk to cause birth defects, and valproic acid is substantially higher.
+Carbamazepine is associated with a higher risk to cause birth defects, and the risk with valproic acid is substantially higher.

 The take-home message